LPardue/draft-pardue-capsule-ext-guidance/draft-pardue-capsule-ext-guidance.md

 ADDRESS_ASSIGN, for example, on a "connect-udp" data stream is undefined by
 {{UDP-PROXYING}}.

+The {{CAPSULE}} document requires updated text to resolve this ambuguity.
+Should this document be adopted, consensus on the resolution can be established.

 ## Negotiating Additional Capsule Type Usage

 The second ambiguity with the text in {{Section 3.2 of CAPSULE}} comes from ambiguity of intent.
 Silent dropping of unknown types new can be safely used by extensions without prior arrangement or negotiation.

-However, some extensions might be built on the assumption a capsule is processed by the recipient.
+However, some extensions might be built on the assumption that a capsule is processed by the recipient.
 For example to send a capsule that elicits some response message or behavioural change.
 Such extensions can benefit from some form of explicit negotiation.

 There are several approaches to negotiating the use of new capsule types within the scope of a request stream Capsule Protocol.
 This document does not mandate